How can I help my child . . . ?

 Contact & Collaborate:

-Your teen’s school along with local community organizations and other parents are great places to connect with for additional ways to support your teen’s social development:
+Your child’s school along with local community organizations and other parents are great places to connect with for additional ways to support your child’s social development:

-- Help your child establish a connection with their guidance counselor.
+- Help your child establish a connection with their counselor.
 Set up a meeting or reach out by phone.
-Make sure your child feels comfortable going to their office when they feel anxious, need help managing their workload, or navigate social stress.
+Make sure your child feels comfortable going to their office when they feel anxious, need help managing their workload, or navigating social stress.
+If a counselor is not readily available, the nurse may be a good staff person to connect with your child.

 - Learn what your child’s school and other organizations in the local community have to offer in terms of tutoring and homework help, as well as community service and volunteer opportunities.